 4. Determine Efficiencies

 Investing in tools to make your existing employees more productive can alleviate the long-term costs of excessive employees.
-Capital investment in the short term can lead to long-term efficiencies and cost savings. [viii]
+Capital investment in the short term can lead to long-term efficiencies and cost savings. [v]

 Improving efficiency is a high priority for the majority of business owners.
 It may involve reviewing simple processes or investing in new technological resources.
 Utilising technology to increase productivity does not mean replacing human resources.
 It means reviewing what tasks can be conducted more efficiently to enable employees to be more productive, thus leading to higher company profits.
 By tracking FTE productivity annually via business benchmarking, business owners can determine if efficiencies are improving.